photography is fun

 - Camera Lucida: Comprehensive on thinking about the meaning of photography.

-- Camera, Negative, Print by Ansel Adams is another well known series.
+- Camera, Negative, Print by Ansel Adams is a well-known series

 - The Americans: Recommended by a teacher, was pretty cool.